 Note: Search Console begins collecting data as soon as your site is added.

 Adding a property won’t give you access until you verify that you own it.
 Here’s how:

-Step #3: Integrate Search Console With Google Analytics
+Step 3: Connect Google Search Console With Google Analytics

-Analytics provides traffic and conversion data; Search Console provides a look at the search factors behind the data.
+While Analytics provides traffic and conversion data, Search Console provides a look at the search factors behind the data.
 Linking the two is a no-brainer if you’re looking for a big boost in reporting.

 Here’s how to do it:

-- Find the “admin panel” at the bottom left of your Google Analytics dashboard.
+- Find the ‘Admin’ at the bottom left of your Analytics dashboard.